United States - The climate in short

 Washington, the federal capital, is instead a bit warmer than the Big Apple: the average ranges from 3 °C (37.5 °F) in January to 27 °C (81 °F) in July.

-Center-east: warm temperate climate
+Center-east: temperate climate

-winter is mild, in fact the average temperature in January is between 4 °C and 9 °C (39 and 48 °F).
-However, short waves of frost are possible even at these latitudes.
 In the north of this band, 15/20 cm (6/8 in) of snow still fall per year, while in the south, the snowfall average drops to about a few centimeters per year, which means that sometimes, it never snows for an entire winter (or maybe, more than one).

 Summer, is